• Skip to main content

 Please be sure to include your attendance policy in your syllabus and ensure that it is consistent with the academic unit in which you are teaching.
 You may not hold students accountable for unpublished expectations for attendance and participation.

-All faculty members delivering instruction in the School of Music will be required to submit a syllabus by the first day of class for each course taught to the Undergraduate Academic Programs Manager.
+All faculty members delivering instruction in the School of Music will be required to submit a syllabus by the first day of class for each course taught to their Division Director.
 Each syllabus must include a calendar that clearly lists all activities occurring outside of scheduled class time.
+Course syllabi should be submitted via a Box link provided by the Division Director.
+If you use one syllabus for multiple course numbers (e.g. an ensemble with undergraduate and graduate course numbers or an applied studio with multiple course numbers) please submit only one syllabus for all those course numbers, clearly indicating all courses on the top of the single syllabus document.

 Requests to add class activities not listed on the syllabus must be submitted three weeks in advance of the date of the activity to be considered for approval.
 The Class-Related Activity Request form will include the class name/section, date of the activity, start and end times, and a brief justification.